nixworks/public/news/2010/03/1/index.md

 ##### Palestine
 ### [The Palestinian cabinet moves its weekly meeting from Ramallah to Hebron in a symbolic protest at the decision by Israel to add Hebron's Cave of the Patriarchs and Rachel's Tomb in Bethlehem to its list of national heritage sites. ](/news/2010/03/1/the-palestinian-cabinet-moves-its-weekly-meeting-from-ramallah-to-hebron-in-a-symbolic-protest-at-the-decision-by-israel-to-add-hebron-s-cav.md)
-_Context: Bethlehem, Rachel's Tomb, Hebron, Ramallah, Cave of the Patriarchs, Israel, Palestine_
+_Context: Rachel's Tomb, Cave of the Patriarchs, Palestine, Ramallah, Israel, Bethlehem, Hebron_

 ##### Radovan Karadzic
 ### [The trial of former Bosnian Serb leader Radovan Karadzic resumes in The Hague. ](/news/2010/03/1/the-trial-of-former-bosnian-serb-leader-radovan-karada3-4ia-resumes-in-the-hague.md)